web3-storage/backup-infra/README.md

     - One Task Definition, and one service, for each source data file URL (`main.tf`)
     - Networking (`network.tf`)
     - Access permissionning (`auth.tf`)
 - **logs**: Log Group.
-Increase `retention_in_days` if you want to keep logs for a longer period of time. `prevent_destroy=true` makes sure this log group can't be accidentaly deleted before retention period.
+Increase `retention_in_days` if you want to keep logs for a longer period of time. `prevent_destroy=true` makes sure this log group can't be accidentaly deleted before retention period

 ## Deploy